 - Try keeping a standard format for updates.

 While all of the aforementioned pointers will surely help you curate the perfect strategy to keep your deskless workforce efficient, we think you should pay maximum attention to streamlining your communication process.
-An internal collaboration tool that is dedicated and secure for usage by your frontline employees will help navigate the maximum number of challenges for you.
+An internal collaboration tool dedicated and secure for usage by your frontline employees will help navigate the maximum number of challenges for you.
 It is not difficult to attain a deskless environment that perfectly manages these minor setbacks.